zephyrproject-rtos/zephyr/doc/services/virtualization/ivshmem.rst

 Support
 *******

-Zephyr supports both version: plain and doorbell.
-Ivshmem driver can be build by enabling :kconfig:option:`CONFIG_IVSHMEM`.
+Zephyr supports both versions: plain and doorbell.
+Ivshmem driver can be built by enabling :kconfig:option:`CONFIG_IVSHMEM`.
 By default, this will expose the plain version. :kconfig:option:`CONFIG_IVSHMEM_DOORBELL` needs to be enabled to get the doorbell version.

-Because the doorbell version uses MSI-X vectors to support notification vectors, the :kconfig:option:`CONFIG_IVSHMEM_MSI_X_VECTORS` has to be tweaked to the amount of vectors that will be needed.
+Because the doorbell version uses MSI-X vectors to support notification vectors, the :kconfig:option:`CONFIG_IVSHMEM_MSI_X_VECTORS` has to be tweaked to the number of vectors that will be needed.

 Note that a tiny shell module can be exposed to test the ivshmem feature by